electricimp/QL720NW/README.md

 # QL720NW

 This is a driver library for the Brother Label Printer.
 The printer’s data sheet can be found [here](./cv_ql720_eng_escp_100.pdf).
 This library exposes basic text and barcode print functionality.
 It does not implement all of the functionality of the printer as outlined in the data sheet.
-Please submit pull requests for added features.
+Please submit pull requests for features that you would like to be added.

 **To use this library, add the following statement to the top of your device code:**